‘RHONY’ Star Ramona Singer Is Reportedly Trying To Bring Missy Pool To The Cast For Season 12

 “Tom dated and married Lu briefly, and she and Lu do not get along,” the source said.
 “Missy has had some conversations with the people at RHONY and seems open to it.”

-De Lesseps married D’Agotino, Jr. in December 2016 after tons of backlash from her co-stars, some of whom believed he had been unfaithful to her, but their marriage didn’t last and in August 2017, de Lesseps confirmed on Twitter that the two of them had decided to go their separate ways after just months of marriage.
+De Lesseps married D’Agostino, Jr. in December 2016 after tons of backlash from her co-stars, some of whom believed he had been unfaithful to her.
+Their marriage didn’t last, and in August 2017, de Lesseps confirmed on Twitter that the two of them had decided to go their separate ways after just months of marriage.

 “Ramona knows that having Missy join would be great for TV.
 Ramona and Lu aren’t in the best of places, and Ramona would like another ally for herself,” the source continued.